 Specific to this study, we also employed the Fitch wind farm parametrization (Fitch et al., 2012), that has been implemented in COSMO5-CLM15 (Chatterjee et al., 2016; Akhtar and Chatterjee, 2020).
 This additional module represents the wind farm forcing on the atmosphere as a sink of kinetic energy and a source of TKE.
-A downward correction for Although
+Although it has been suggested to reduce the TKE coefficient in the parametrization based on a comparison with large eddy simulations (LES) (Archer et al., 2020), the original value was retained in this study, as other studies did not find that this leads to better performance (Siedersleben et al., 2020;

-- 90 it has been suggested to reduce the TKE coefficient has been proposed in the parametrization based on a comparison with large eddy simulations (LES) (Archer et al., 2020), while other studies do not necessarily the original value was retained in this study, as other studies did not find that this leads to better performance (Siedersleben et al., 2020; Larsén and Fischereit, 2021), hence the original value was retained in this study.
-The farm wakes generated by the Fitch parametrization have been evaluated in COSMO-CLM using LES Chatteriee et al., 2016 and aircraft measurements Akhtar et al., 2021 and - 95 also in WRF and HARMONIE using offshore masts and wind lidars in the vicinity of wind farms (Garcia-Santiago et al., 2022 ; Dirksen et al., 2022).
-In addition, the validation of HARMONIE showed that employing the Fitch WFP also led to skilful simulation of wind speed statistics inside of Several other wind farm parametrizations exist (Fischereit et al., 2022a) and it has been shown that the modelled wind speed deficits inside and behind a wind farm can vary substantially from the Fitch WFP (Ali et al., 2023).
-However, validation of the Fitch WFP with offshore masts, lidars and airborne measurements in the - 100 wake of a wind farm has shown very good performance for HARMONIE-AROME as wind speed biases are strongly reduced (van Stratum et al., 2022; Dirksen et al., 2022).
+Larsén and Fischereit, 2021).
+Several other wind farm parametrizations exist (Fischereit et al., 2022a) and it has been shown that the modelled wind speed deficits inside and behind a wind farm can vary substantially from the Fitch WFP (Ali et al., 2023).
+However, validation of the Fitch WFP with offshore masts, lidars and airborne measurements in the wake of a wind farm has shown very good performance for HARMONIE-AROME as wind speed biases are strongly reduced (van Stratum et al., 2022; Dirksen et al., 2022).
 This good performance has also been determined in WRF by comparing to offshore masts (Garcia-Santiago et al., 2022) and in COSMO-CLM by comparing to LES (Chatterjee et al., 2016) and airborne measurements (Akhtar et al., 2021).
-Also wind speed reductions inside of a wind farm have been shown to agree well with airborne measurements (Ali et al., 2023), mast measurements (Dirksen et al., 2022) and RANS simulations (Fischereit et al., 2021) - 105).
-Moreover, comparisons with other WFP schemes show that Fitch generally outperforms these other schemes, both inside a wind farm (Dirksen et al., 2022) and in the farm wake (Fischereit et al., 2021; Ali et al., 2023).
+Also wind speed reductions inside of a wind farm have been shown to agree well with airborne measurements (Ali et al., 2023), mast measurements (Dirksen et al., 2022) and RANS simulations (Fischereit et al., 2021).
+Moreover, comparisons with other WFP schemes show that Fitch generally outperforms these other schemes, both inside a wind farm and in the farm wake (Fischereit et al., 2021; Ali et al., 2023).
 For a detailed overview of the performance validation of this parametrization, we refer to the review of Fischereit et al. (2022a).

 Figure 1.
 Map of the study area showing the simulation domain (cyan, solid line) and the evaluation domain (cyan, dashed line).
-Also the locations of the in situ measurement stations (orange dots) and lidar stations (green triangles) that are used for the model evaluation are indicated, in addition to the hypothetical future wind farm layout (grey polygons) and the four analysis transects TR1-TR4 TR1-TR4 (yellow lines) used for the wind farm simulations.
-Map created Created using QGIS3.4.
+Also the locations of the in situ measurement stations (orange dots) and lidar stations (green triangles) that are used for the model evaluation are indicated, in addition to the hypothetical future wind farm layout (grey polygons) and the four analysis transects TR1-TR4 (yellow lines) used for the wind farm simulations.
+Created using QGIS3.4.